Vertebrate visual opsin: Opsins

 Animals living on land and marine fish form their visual pigments exclusively with retinal 1.
-However, many freshwater fish and amphibians can also form visual pigments with retinal 2, depending on the activation of the enzyme Retinal-3,4-Dehydrogenase.
+However, many freshwater fish and amphibians can also form visual pigments with retinal 2, depending on the activation of the enzyme retinal-3,4-desaturase (GO:0061899).
 Many of these species can switch between these chromophores during their life cycle, to adapt to a changing habitat.

 Function

 Isomerization of 11-cis-retinal into all-trans-retinal by light induces a conformational change in the protein that activates the phototransduction pathway.

 Subclasses

 There are two classes of vertebrate visual opsin, differentiated by whether they are expressed in rod or cone photoreceptors.

 Cone opsins

 Opsins expressed in cone cells are called cone opsins.
 The cone opsins are called photopsins when unbound to retinal and iodopsins when bound to retinal.
 Cone opsins mediate photopic vision (daylight).
 Cone opsins are further subdivided according to the spectral sensitivity of their iodopsin, namely the wavelength at which the highest light absorption is observed (λmax).